 Vacant and derelict land and property can blight communities, harm wellbeing, and limit opportunities.
 The Council's Local Development Plan and Strategic Housing Investment Plan focus on tackling vacant and derelict sites and prioritising brownfield land.

 Bringing these sites back into productive use could help us tackle climate change, improve health and wellbeing, create more resilient communities and rebuild our economy.
 By prioritising their reuse and protecting our existing natural capital and environment, we can ensure that future investment goes into areas where it is needed the most, supporting shared ambitions for place, housing, community regeneration and town centres.

-The redevelopment of vacant and derelict land and property is supported by the Local Development Plan.
+The redevelopment of vacant and derelict land and property is supported by the Local Development Plan and National Planning Framework 4 (NPF4).
 The following actions when identifying sites for development are encouraged: